 It’s important to note that PESO isn’t meant to describe the order in which you might activate influencers.
-It’s an acronym that describes integrated marketing and how all the channels fit together.
+Instead, it’s an acronym that describes integrated marketing and how all the channels fit together.

-You’ll notice below that PESO is not the same order as the acronym.
+You’ll notice below that the PESO marketing model is not in the same order as the acronym.
 You start with earned media because that’s the easy way in.
-Anybody can do this, and it doesn’t require a lot of effort or budget.
+Anybody can do this, and it doesn’t require much effort or budget.

 With shared media, you should be creating content based on what is trending within the influencer conversations.
 You are acknowledging their expertise in the market through targeted engagement.
 Naturally, they will engage with you by following your account and sharing your content.
 That’s precisely what you want them to do.

-It’s also essential in this phase to add tech influencers into a custom listening panel.
-I often write about audience analytics, but an audience is a group of influencers in this case.
+In this phase, tech influencers must be added to a custom listening panel.
+I often write about audience analytics, but an audience is a group of influencers.

-Once you add them into a social listening panel like Brandwatch, you should monitor what they are saying as a group or individually to get actionable insights that will then inform your content.
+Once you add them to a social listening panel like Brandwatch, you should monitor what they are saying as a group or individually to get actionable insights that will then inform your content.

 Now then, you move into paid media.

 With paid, activating influencers becomes more expensive and more strategic.
 So assume you engage with the top 500 influencers and journalists in digital transformation.
-You create content based on what those influencers are saying and target them with the content.
+You create content based on what those influencers say and target them with it.
 It’s an influencer cycle that works effectively: